jonny0702/jonny0702/README.md

 ## Hi, I'm Jonathan 👋🧑‍💻

 Jonathan is a full-stack developer based in Panama, with a passion to solve real-life problems building software.When he’s not in the computer, he loves playing the piano or draw.
-Currently he is building his own digital service (Lost Traveller) with a team of three developers, and he likes studying some new technologies in his free time and building small coding stuff.
+He likes studying some new technologies in his free time and building small coding projects.

  ### About me ✨